Meet Our

 Sharyn O’Mara

 O’Mara’s current work involves reflections on empathy and longing while living in a media-possessed culture that so often feels devoid of intimacy and trust.
-Deeply connected to her dogs, she works with the residue of their existence—nose prints, shed hair, cremains—taking otherwise overlooked materials and phenomena and giving them significance through...
+Deeply connected to her dogs, in one body of mixed-media works, she works with the residue of their existence—nose prints, shed hair, cremains—taking otherwise overlooked materials and phenomena and...- Read More

 Glass